avcoder/unit06-lesson01/slides.md

 transition: slide-left
 ---

+# Recap

+- Next Tuesday is cancelled (vacation)
+- Next Thursday you'll have a substitute teacher teach on JSX more in depth
+- we'll have a make-up class on a Wednesday sometime before the end of the unit that doesn't conflict with lab/career night
+- take a look at the frontend assignment in LMS due Aug 17

+---
+transition: slide-left
+---

 # History of React

 - In 2010s, Facebook developers had to overcome a UI problem; their chat icon would indicate new messages when in reality there were none